 - Assemble the paperwork required by the short sale bank.

-The answers are yes and sometimes no. More often than not, the short sale is granted.
 A hardship is not always necessary because sometimes the bank prefers to dump the property than risk taking it in foreclosure.
+So more often than not, the short sale is granted.

 At the time of writing, Elizabeth Weintraub, DRE # 00697006, is a Broker-Associate at Lyon Real Estate in Sacramento, California.